 ORDOVICIAN SMALL SHELLY FAUNA FROM THE ELGIN MEMBER OF THE MAQUOKETA: ECOLOGICALLY DWARFED OR TAPHONOMICALLY BIASED?

 To test the competing hypotheses of ecological dwarfism vs. small-pass taphonomic bias, rock samples were collected from two phosphorite beds at Graf, Iowa.
 Polished slabs and thin sections were made from these samples.
-Remaining sample were dissolved in acetic acid and the residues picked for phosphatized fossils.
+Remaining samples were dissolved in acetic acid and the residues picked for phosphatized fossils.
+Thin sections show moldic porosity that indicates diagenetic destruction of calcareous shells, and incomplete phosphate filling of internal shell spaces.
 Acid residues contain normally-sized specimens of bryozoan zooecial molds, crinoid columnals, and umbilical molds of snails, all of which are small parts of larger animals.
-Also certain clams and snails seen in thin section are only partially filled with phosphate.
+The position or absence of muscle scars and palial line in half-shell bivalve steinkerns indicates incomplete preservation of larger individuals.
 These findings suggest that phosphate preferentially precipitated in small pores and could not fully fill larger ones.
-Therefore preservational bias favored either small shells, or small parts of larger shells.
+Therefore, preservational bias favored either small shells, or small parts of larger shells.
 This finding suggests that the original fauna may not have been dwarfed, but that larger shells were not preserved as phosphatic molds before being destroyed.